-Many people accused of driving under the influence feel they have no recourse, that they have to plead guilty because their breath or blood test is all the proof needed to convict them.
-San Diego DUI lawyers want people to know that they can fight these charges and win.
+Many people accused of driving under the influence feel they have no recourse, that they have to plead guilty because their breath or blood test is all the proof needed to convict someone of DUI charges.
+But that’s just not the case.
+With a skilled criminal defense attorney by your side and one of these common DUI defenses, your DUI case may end with reduced charges, dropped charges or a not guilty verdict.

 Fighting Your Chemical Tests